English / Language Arts

 Social Studies

-At Trinity the Social Studies course of study is 6th grade Geography, Civics, & Global Issues, 7th grade Modern World History and 8th grade Modern United States History.
+The Social Studies course of study is 6th Grade Geography, Civics, and Global Issues; 7th Grade Modern World History, and 8th Grade Modern United States History.

-Sixth graders study Geography, Civics, & Global Issues, in which students use geographic tools to understand the world and its complex systems.
+Sixth Graders study Geography, Civics, and Global Issues, in which students use geographic tools to understand the world and its complex systems.
 Through interdisciplinary study, students will gain a better understanding of the world, and a heightened curiosity about it.

-Eighth graders study Modern United States History, where the focus is on a thematic examination of politically, socially, and culturally impactful American events in the 20th century.
-This course aims to develop an enthusiasm for analyzing the country's past and to cultivate in students skills of critical thinking and analysis that helps them understand the impact of historical events on contemporary society.
-As in 7th grade World History, students explore U.S. history via primary and secondary sources, as well as the study of current events.
+Eighth Graders study Modern United States History, where the focus is on a thematic examination of politically, socially, and culturally impactful American events in the 20th century.
+This course aims to develop an enthusiasm for analyzing the country's past and to cultivate in students' skills of critical thinking and analysis, helping them understand the impact of historical events on contemporary society.
+As in 7th Grade World History, students explore U.S. history via primary and secondary sources, as well as the study of current events.

 Science